 Yes No Unsure Are security issues discussed/decided at Board level and form a part of your organisation's culture?
 Do you have a security policy or other documentation showing how security procedures should operate within your business?
 Is this documentation regularly reviewed and if necessary updated?
 Do you regularly meet with staff and discuss security issues?
 Do you encourage staff to raise their concerns about security?
-Do you know your local Counter Terrorism Security Adviser (CTSA) and do you involve him/her in any cinema or theatre or security developments?
+Do you know your local Counter Terrorism Security Adviser [CTSA] and do you involve him/her in aviation security developments?
 Do you speak with neighbouring businesses on issues of security and crime that might affect you all?
-Do you remind your staff to be vigilant when travelling to and from work, and to report anything suspicious to the relevant authorities or police?
+Do you remind your staff to be vigilant when travelling to and from work, whilst at work and to report anything suspicious to the relevant authorities or police?
 Do you make use of your website, to communicate crime and counter terrorism initiatives, including an advance warning regarding searching?

-Checklist Results
+What do the results show?

-Having completed the various 'Good Practice' checklists you need to give further attention to the questions that you have answered 'no' or 'don't know' to.

-If you answered 'don't know' to a question, find out more about that particular issue to reassure yourself that this vulnerability is being addressed or needs to be addressed.

-If you answered 'no' to any question then you should seek to address that particular issue as soon as possible.

-Where you have answered 'yes' to a question, remember to regularly review your security needs to make sure that your security measures are fit for that purpose.
+- Having completed the various 'Good Practice' checklists you need to give further attention to the questions that you have answered 'no' or 'don't know' to. - If you answered 'don't know' to a question, find out more about that particular issue to reassure yourself that this vulnerability is being addressed or needs to be addressed. - If you answered 'no' to any question then you should seek to address that particular issue as soon as possible, in accordance with your risk assessment. - Where you have answered 'yes' to a question, remember to regularly review your security needs to make sure that your security measures are fit for that purpose.

-bomb threat checklist